awslabs/aws-encryption-sdk-specification/framework/storm-tracking-cryptographic-materials-cache.md

 ## Behaviors

-All behaviors MUST be exactly the same as a [Local CMC](local-cryptographic-materials-cache.md), even if used in a multi-threaded context, with two exceptions
+The interface MUST be exactly the same as a [Local CMC](local-cryptographic-materials-cache.md), even if used in a multi-threaded context, with two exceptions

 - GetCacheEntry might return NoSuchEntry, even though there is really an entry.